The Homeowners Insurance Companies in Minnesota

 It’s worth mentioning that Auto-Owners’ main site doesn’t offer quotes online — you’ll have to take the time and reach out to an agent to see how its pricing and coverage compare.
 On the bright side, when we reached out we were patched through to an agent right away, and they answered all of our questions and quickly followed up with a quote.

 We’re also impressed with Farmers’ list of discounts.
-Along with the standard items (like bundling policies, maintaining a smoke-free home, and staying claims-free), Farmers has some unique savings opportunities.
+Along with the standard items (like bundling home and car insurance, maintaining a smoke-free home, and claims-free), Farmers has some unique savings opportunities.
 For example, homeowners get a price cut for having a LEED-certified home or other green improvements.
 It even offer savings for educators, police and law enforcement personnel, and other professional groups.

 AmFam also has some helpful resources that make buying and managing your policy simple.
 Start with its Insurance 101 page, which covers everything from choosing a policy to filing a claim.
 We also recommend its home insurance calculator.
 This tool looks at your home and assets to help you determine which types of coverage you’ll need on your policy.